 Payments from some retirement plans reduce the amounts of Social Security benefits to which wives are entitled if these plans are funded by jobs not covered by Social Security.
 Certain jobs in government or foreign countries fall in this category.
 For example, wives who receive pensions from certain government jobs will have their Social Security benefits reduced by two-thirds of the monthly pension payment.
 That is, if your pension pays $1,500 per month, $1,000 would be deducted from your Social Security payment.

 Wives can also qualify for their own Social Security Retirement benefits.
 They have to meet eligibility standards such as earning 40 credits and paying Social Security taxes during their years of work.
-A credit is earned for every $1,130 made in a year and a maximum of four can be earned annually.
+A credit is earned for every $1,320 made in a year and a maximum of four can be earned annually.
+There is a maximum social security benefit for a married couple, though.
 If the benefit amounts on your record are equal to or greater than your husband's, you won’t receive any payments based on his records.

 - Social Security Administration: Retirement Planner: Benefits For Your Family